Last Updated on August 25, 2022 by Laura Turner

 Despite the guidance of advisors and coaches within school settings, many students are challenged by the task of finding which profession best suits their needs and goals.
 This makes it vital to ensure you have adequate support during the process of choosing your career.

 Determine your interests

 One of the first steps in choosing a career in healthcare is to determine your interests.
-You may recall the career tests you took in junior high, which consisted of questions about your personality and style of working, success in areas such as mathematics, science, and english, and interpersonal relationships in a school environment.
-The concept behind these career tests is to provide valuable insight on what type of career would be best for you.
+You may recall the career tests you took in junior high, which consisted of questions about your personality and style of working, success in areas such as mathematics, science, and English, and interpersonal relationships in a school environment.
+The concept behind these career tests is to provide valuable insight into what type of career would be best for you.

 Understanding what interests and excites you will take time and personal reflection.
 The classic (and annually updated) What Color Is Your Parachute has exercises that can guide your thinking.
 If science and helping others are both of interest to you, then a healthcare career may be a good fit.